Intro, Applied, and Y-DNA Classes

 This class will introduce you to Y-DNA and how it is used in genealogy.
 This self-paced three-week course will show you how to find other people who shared an ancestor on your (or another relative’s) paternal line.
 It will introduce you to the results and tools that allow you to analyze your Y-DNA.

 The curriculum is based upon the Y-DNA testing at FamilyTreeDNA.
-Please ask about this before enrolling if you have tested elsewhere.
+If you have tested elsewhere, please ask for guidance before enrolling